JmAlano04/Barangay-Infromation-System/README.md

    git clone https://github.com/JmAlano04ii/barangay-information-system.git
 - Import the SQL database (if provided) into your MySQL server.
 - Configure your database connection in /database/conn.php.
-- Run the project on a local server (e.g., XAMPP, WAMP) or deploy it online.
+- Run the project on a local server (e.g., XAMPP, WAMP).

 - 🙌 Contribution
 Feel free to fork this repository and submit pull requests.
 Suggestions and improvements are always welcome!